 There is no way of knowing what COLAs will be in the future.
 The Social Security trustees estimate annual inflation adjustments of 2.6% in their calculations and projections.
 You may want to use this estimate in your own planning.

-5. When should I apply?
+5. When should I apply for Social Security?

-In a rare act of bipartisan cooperation, Congress and President Obama came together in 2015 to close some perceived loopholes in the Social Security rules.
+In a rare act of bipartisan cooperation, the Republican Congress and President Obama came together in 2015 to close some perceived loopholes in the Social Security rules.
 These rule changes took away some of the claiming strategies that couples had used for decades that allowed savvy married couples to claim more Social Security benefits than what Congress and the President apparently thought was fair.
 The unique claiming strategies couples used in the past to maximize Social Security benefits disappeared.

 So, the big question remains, when should retirees apply for their Social Security benefit?
 New retirees are sometimes told, and unfortunately sometimes follow, uninformed “financial professionals” and even Social Security employees that suggest they apply for benefits as early as possible, or at age sixty-two “in order to get the most out of the system.”
 “Apply as soon as possible” is the default answer of the ignorant and the uninformed.
 Taking Social Security early is rarely the best answer when trying to maximize lifetime benefits.
 The general rule is that the longer benefits are put off, the larger the monthly check will be; and with a larger check, eventually, the Social Security recipient will receive more benefits than they would have received had benefits been taken early.